mochi-hpc/mochi-doc/docs/source/flock/01_intro.rst

 - **Membership Discovery**: Discovering other members of a group
 - **Dynamic Membership**: Supporting processes joining and leaving groups
 - **Multiple Bootstrap Methods**: Initializing groups via self, view files, MPI, join, or file-based methods
-- **Multiple Backends**: Static or centralized group management implementations
+- **Multiple Backends**: Static or centralized group management implementations (for now)

-Flock is particularly useful for building fault-tolerant distributed services, implementing elastic services that can scale up or down, and coordinating multiple instances of a microservice.
+Flock is particularly useful if you want your service to provide a simple way to be discovered by clients.

 Instantiating a Flock provider
 -------------------------------